eciggaar/devops-workshop/openshift/4-TrafficManagement.md

 Using pipelines and Knative it is also rather simple to accomplish this.
 A good approach would be to create a dedicated Pipeline Run for this.
 However in this lab wel will edit the pipeline directly and implicitly create a new pipeline run when starting the pipeline.

-1. For this, switch tab to the IBM Cloud Shell and ensure that the `jfall-workshop` project is your current project.
+1. For this, switch tab to the IBM Cloud Shell and ensure that the `devops-workshop` project is your current project.
 Then edit the pipeline by running:

     ```bash
-    $ oc edit pipeline jfall-pipeline
+    $ oc edit pipeline workshop-pipeline
     ```

     The pipeline opens in editing mode with vi as editor.

-1. Now, search for the string `env=TARGET` by typing `/` followed by:
+1. Now, search for the string `env=GREETING_MESSAGE` by typing `/` followed by:

     ```
-    env=TARGET
+    env=GREETING_MESSAGE
     ```

     Type `n` once to go the next search result.
 You should now be at the following line:

     ```
-    - --env=MSG=Hello JFall 2020 v2 UPDATE!!!
+    - --env=GREETING_MESSAGE=Hello DevOps Workshop v2 UPDATE!!!
     ```

 1. Switch to editing mode and add the following lines

     ```
-    - --env=TARGET=Hello JFall 2020 v2 UPDATE!!!
+    - --env=GREETING_MESSAGE=Hello DevOps Workshop v2 UPDATE!!!
-    - --tag=knative-jfall-service-v1=v1
+    - --tag=quarkus-hello-world-v1=v1
-    - --tag=knative-jfall-service-v2=v2
+    - --tag=quarkus-hello-world-v2=v2
     - --traffic=v1=75
     - --traffic=v2=25
     ```